alchemz/Unity_DataVisualization/DataVisualization_BlackHole/README.md

-- Create a particle system twisting like a black hole, which a region of space having a gravitational field so intense that no matter or radiation can escape
+- Create a particle system twisting like a black hole, which is a region of space having a gravitational field so intense that no matter or radiation can escape